AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms.md

 - Shortest job first (aka shortest job next)
 - Priority scheduling

+{% aside %}
-> **Analogy**: Let's use the classic family TV as an analogy for a CPU.
+  **Analogy**: Let's use the classic family TV as an analogy for a CPU.
 Everyone wants to use it for something (usually streaming movies and shows or playing video games).
 With non-preemptive scheduling, each family member will use the TV for a set period of time and only give someone else a turn when they're finished.
 For example, if you plan to binge three 40-minute episodes of your favorite show on Netflix, then you'll watch all of them in succession, without giving anyone else a turn, until you're done.
+{% endaside %}

 ### 2. Preemptive Scheduling Algorithms (P)